Rich Relations (film)

 Rich Relations is a 1937 American comedy film directed by Clifford Sanforth and starring Ralph Forbes, Frances Grant, and Barry Norton.
-Written by Joseph O'Donnell and based on the novel of the same name by Priscilla Wayne, the film is about a secretary who is romanced by a "ladies' man" unaware that her boss is in love with her.
+Written by Joseph O'Donnell and based on the novel of the same name by Priscilla Wayne.
 The film was released in the United States on February 1, 1937.

+Plot

+A secretary is romanced by a "ladies' man", unaware that her boss is in love with her.